announced the new wide zoom eyepiece Kowa

 view through the eyepiece excitetd me.
 The image quality was impressive.
 A brighjt, clear and high-contrast image.
 And indeed

 I was able to notice the larger field of view in practice.
-It was much easier for me to find
+It was much easier for me to find birds

-in the
+in the trees

 , when looking